joeytwiddle/significant-white-space/README.md

 - Clear documentation, detection and warning of problematic code configurations.
 (This will be a list of WONT_FIX examples.)

-- On the radar: We could implement stripping and re-injection of parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
+- On the radar: We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.

+- We could try to avoid appending semicolons to *trailing* comment lines (currently undetected).
+(Just need a regexp that ensures "//" did not appear inside a String.
+Could that ever appear in a regexp literal?
+A pretty naff one if so.
+But if our sws comment symbol was ever changed to e.g. "#" then certainly we would need to check we are not in a regexp as well as not in a String.
+Some languages even have a meaningful $#, but we could demand a gap before the "#" to address that.)

+- We could ask HelpfulReader to attempt to track when we are inside a multi-line comment.